 I use Pilates, Alexander Technique and mindfulness-based approaches in my daily life and am passionate about helping others to help themselves to restore ease and balance in their life in both mind and body.
-I am insured with Holistic Insurance Services to teach Pilates, Alexander Technique and Mindfulness.
+I am fully insured, ICO registered and hold an enhanced DBS certificate.

 Wendy’s Qualifications, Experience and Memberships